Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability is classified as a permissions issue in the Core Services component of macOS.
-It received a CVSS v3.1 Base Score of 9.8 (CRITICAL) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H. The vulnerability is associated with CWE-269 (Improper Privilege Management).
-Apple addressed the security flaw by removing the vulnerable code from the affected systems (NVD).
+The vulnerability stems from a permissions issue in the Core Services component of macOS.
+The vulnerability has been assigned a CVSS v3.1 base score of 9.8 (CRITICAL) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H, indicating network accessibility, low attack complexity, and no required privileges or user interaction.
+The vulnerability is classified under CWE-269 (Improper Privilege Management) (NVD).

-Apple has released security updates to address this vulnerability in macOS Sequoia 15.6, macOS Sonoma 14.7.7, and macOS Ventura 13.7.7.
-Users are advised to update their systems to these versions or later to protect against potential exploitation (Apple Support).
+Apple has addressed this vulnerability by removing the vulnerable code in the security updates released for macOS Sequoia 15.6, macOS Sonoma 14.7.7, and macOS Ventura 13.7.7.
+Users are strongly advised to update their systems to these versions to protect against potential exploitation (Apple Support, Apple Support, Apple Support).

 Source: This report was generated using AI